LevelHome/simplicity_sdk/app/btmesh/documentation/example/btmesh_soc_nlc_sensor_occupancy/readme_xg22.md

 The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

-**Bluetooth Mesh - NLC Occupancy Sensor** example makes Occupancy Sensor measurements and forwards them to another node, for example an NLC Basic Lightness Controller (**Bluetooth Mesh - NLC Basic Lightness Controller**) or a Sensor Client Node (**Bluetooth Mesh - Sensor Client**).
+**Bluetooth Mesh - NLC Occupancy Sensor** example makes Occupancy Sensor measurements and forwards them to another node, for example an NLC Basic Lightness Controller (**Bluetooth Mesh - NLC Basic Lightness Controller**) or a Sensor Client Node (one of the **Bluetooth Mesh - Sensor Client** examples).
 This measurement can be faked by pressing the buttons on the mainboard:

 - BTN1 increases people count
 - BTN0 decreases people count